bernieplug/plugable-btaps/README.rst

  - Reading current status of switch(name, on/off, timer settings)
  - Creating, modifying and deleting timers
  - Changing the device's name
- - Updating the device's date and time to your PC's current date and time.
+ - Updating the device's date and time to your PC's current date and time

 TO DO
 _____